-^{9.} ADAPTED FROM NAILA KABEER'S AND RUTH ALSOP'S DEFINITION OF EMPOWERMENT HTTPS://GENDER.JHPIEGO.ORG/ANALYSISTOOLKIT/GENDER-CONCEPTS-AND-DEFINITIONS/ 10.
-EUROPEAN INSTITUTE FOR GENDER EQUALITY HTTPS://EIGE.EUROPA.EU/GENDER-BASED-VIOLENCE/WHATI-S-GENDER-BASED-VIOLENCE

-Gender Relations are the social relationships between men and women shaped by beliefs and social institutions.
-Gender Roles are the behaviors, tasks, and responsibilities that are considered appropriate for women and men as a result of socio-cultural norms and beliefs.
+9. ADAPTED FROM NAILA KABEER'S AND RUTH ALSOP'S DEFINITION OF EMPOWERMENT, HTTPS://GENDER.JHPIEGO.ORG/ANALYSISTOOLKIT/GENDER-CONCEPTS-AND-DEFINITIONS/.
+10. EUROPEAN INSTITUTE FOR GENDER EQUALITY, HTTPS://EIGE.EUROPA.EU/GENDER-BASED-VIOLENCE/WHAT-IS-GENDER-BASED-VIOLENCE.
+Gender relations are the social relationships between men and women shaped by beliefs and social institutions.
+Gender roles are the behaviors, tasks and responsibilities that are considered appropriate for women and men as a result of socio-cultural norms and beliefs.
 Gender roles are usually learned in childhood.
 Gender roles change over time as a result of social and/or political change.

-Gender Stereotypes are ideas that people have about masculinity and femininity: what men and women of all generations should be like and are capable of doing. (e.g. girls are allowed to cry, and boys are expected to be brave and not cry.)
+Gender stereotypes are ideas that people have about masculinity and femininity, such as what men and women of all generations should be like and are capable of doing (e.g. girls are allowed to cry while boys are expected to be brave and not čry.)

-Intersectionality: How our individual identities (e.g. race, gender, disability status, age) interact in ways that can intensify inclusion or exclusion experienced by an individual.
-It is a perspective that challenges us to expand our understanding of gender beyond binaries to understand how multiple aspects of identity, such as indigeneity, ethnicity, race, age, sexual orientation, gender identity and expression, religion, ability, and class, among others, intersect to create people's particular "frame" or way of seeing the world as well as people's particular experiences of oppression and discrimination, and how these compound and exacerbate oppression and marginalization.11
+Intersectionality is how our individual identities (e.g. race, gender, disability status, age) interact in ways that can intensify inclusion or exclusion experienced by an individual.
+It is a perspective that challenges us to expand our understanding of gender beyond binaries to understand how multiple aspects of identity, such as indigeneity, ethnicity, race, age, sexual orientation, gender identity and expression, religion, ability and class, among others, intersect to create people's particular "frame" or way of seeing the world, as well as people's particular experiences of oppression and discrimination and how these compound and exacerbate oppression and marginalization.[11]

-Patriarchy: A system of male authority which legitimizes the oppression of women and people of diverse sexual orientation, gender identity and expression through political, social, economic, legal, cultural, religious, and military institutions.
+Patriarchy is a system of male authority which legitimizes the oppression of women and people of diverse sexual orientation, gender identity and expression through political, social, economic, legal, cultural, religious and military institutions.
 Men's access to and control over resources and rewards within the private and public sphere derive their legitimacy from the patriarchal ideology of male dominance.

-Privilege is the unearned access to resources, opportunities, or advantages (social power) that are readily available to some people because of their social group membership; an advantage, or immunity granted to or enjoyed by one societal group above and beyond the common advantage of all other groups.
-Privilege is often invisible to those who have it.12
+Privilege is the unearned access to resources, opportunities or advantages (social power) that are readily available to some people because of their social group membership, such as an advantage or immunity granted to or enjoyed by one societal group above and beyond the common advantage of all other groups.
+Privilege is often invisible to those who have it.[12]

-Power:13
+Power:

-- Invisible Power: Invisible power is in many ways the most insidious and problematic of all to challenge and confront, because we rarely see it operating on us, yet it has the capacity to shape people's self_image, self esteem, social attitudes, and biases, without playing any apparent role in doing so.
-The media and marketing/advertising industries are classic purveyors of such invisible power. - Visible Power: Visible or direct power operates in both public and private realms and determines • who participates and who is excluded from decision-making; how privileges, tasks, and opportunities are allocated and who has the authority to control resources, people, or access to knowledge and information.
+- Invisible power is in many ways the most insidious and problematic of all to challenge and confront because we rarely see it operating on us, yet it has the capacity to shape people's self-image, self-esteem, social attitudes and biases without playing any apparent role in doing so.
+The media and marketing/advertising industries are classic purveyors of such invisible - power.
+Visible or direct power operates in both public and private realms and determines who participates and who is excluded from decision-making; how privileges, tasks and opportunities are allocated and who has the authority to control resources, people or access to knowledge and information.[13]

-Sex refers to anatomical, genetic, hormonal, and other characteristics that play a role in reproductive or developmental processes, and is used roughly as a classification system to identify people as male, female, undetermined or intersex, usually assigned at birth.
+Sex refers to anatomical, genetic, hormonal and other characteristics that play a role in reproductive or developmental processes and is used roughly as a classification system to identify people as male, female, undetermined or intersex, usually assigned at birth.

-Social Inclusion: The process of improving the ability, access, dignity, and opportunity for people who are disadvantaged on the basis of social identity, to take part in society.
+Social inclusion is the process of improving the ability, access, dignity and opportunity for people who are disadvantaged on the basis of social identity to take part in society.
 The process requires changing systems and challenging social norms.